kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 within the rules for Name, and may be truncated by the length of the suffix required to make the value unique on the server.
-If this field is specified, and Name is not present, the server will return a 409 with Reason `AlreadyExists` if the generated name exists, and the client should retry (optionally after the time indicated in the Retry-After header).
+If this field is specified, and Name is not present, the server will return a 409 with Reason `AlreadyExists` if the generated name exists, and the client should retry (after waiting at least the amount of time indicated in the Retry-After header, if it is present).

 ## Optional vs. Required